stivio00/pg_gotop/README.md

 ## Intro

-pg_gotp is a `top`/`htop` alike utility used to monitor postgresql databases.
+pg_gotop is a `top`/`htop` alike utility used to monitor postgresql databases.
 It opens a database connection and lists different resources like: current backend processes, long running transaction, IO and memory resources.

-It uses internaly the pg_catalog system tables like `pg_stats_activity` and uses system administration funcions like `pg_terminate_backend` to administrate and monitor a postgresql database.
+It uses internaly the `pg_catalog` system tables like `pg_stats_activity` and uses system administration funcions like `pg_terminate_backend` to administrate and monitor a postgresql databases.

 ## Usage